 Allergic rhinitis refers to a group of symptoms—such as a runny or itchy nose, watery eyes, and sneezing—that result from inflammation of the nasal mucous membranes.
 A common, but inaccurate, name for this condition is hay fever.
 It is estimated that 40-50 million people in the United States develop allergic rhinitis during their lifetime.

 Allergic rhinitis precedes the onset of

 in over half of cases.
-Seeing a doctor as early as possible is recommended.
+Seeing a doctor as early as possible is advised.

 Mucous membranes in the nose may become inflamed when certain airborne allergens—such as dust, pollen, mold, or animal dander—are inhaled.
 For those who are sensitive, these allergens stimulate an excessive immune reaction.